RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

-An elseif is like an “otherwise if”.
+An `elseif` is like an “otherwise if”.
 If this condition proves true, execute this code, otherwise if this other condition proves true, execute this other code.
-You can have as many elseifs as you’d like, but remember that as soon as one of them proves true the rest of them are no longer tested.
-Logical operators can also be used in elseif statements.
+You can have as many `elseifs` as you’d like, but remember that as soon as one of them proves true the rest of them are no longer tested.
+Logical operators can also be used in `elseif` statements.

-### Else ###
+### `else` ###

-In a situation where you want to execute different code if none of the conditions prove true, PHP gives us the else statement.
-The else statement is the last statement in the if “stack” and acts like a catchall.
-If none of the conditions prove true, the code within the else statement will execute, but if any of the conditions do prove true, the else statement is skipped.
+In a situation where you want to execute different code if none of the conditions prove true, PHP gives us the `else` statement.
+The `else` statement is the last statement in the if “stack” and acts like a catchall.
+If none of the conditions prove true, the code within the `else` statement will execute, but if any of the conditions do prove true, the `else` statement is skipped.

 ``` {.php .numberLines}
 <?php